ECE-3824-Spring-2026/treasure-hunt/README.md

 ---

-## Next Challenge
+## Next Challenge - Python
 Write a short Python program that uses the `TREASURE_KEY` secret to access the secret message (instead of having the `fetch-treasure.yml` workflow do all the work.)

 You should be able to run this python command locally to see the message.
+Submit a screenshot to Canvas validating that this worked.

 You should also create a workflow file so that the code can access the secret message in GitHub and successfully read the message.
+Again, submit another screenshot to Canvas validating that this worked.

 Reminder, the secret message is located at: